jncraton/web-apps-cpsc2330/readme.md

 ### Quizzes and Homework

-Regular quizzes will be given covering the lecture material.
-Students will have two attempts on each quiz, one at the start of class and one at the end.
-Only the highest score will be kept.
+Regular quizzes will be given.
 The lowest score from the semester will not count toward the final grade.
-Students will also complete homework assignments covering various topics from the course text.
+Students may also complete homework assignments covering various topics from the course text.

+### Projects

+Significant web application software projects will be created and presented.

 ### Exams

-A total of 3 exams will be taken in this course.
+A midterm and final exam will be taken in this course.
 All exams are cumulative with a focus on more recent material.

 Grading Scale
 -------------